Kiltt/habbo-flash/README.md

 2. Uninstall Adobe Flash Player with [this installer](https://fpdownload.macromedia.com/get/flashplayer/current/support/uninstall_flash_player.exe).
 3. [Download Adobe Flash Player 32.0.0.344](https://archive.org/download/flashplayerarchivedversions2/357/fp_32.0.0.344_archive.zip) (from Adobe on archive.org)
 4. Extract all and Install flashplayer32_0r0_344_win.exe and flashplayer32_0r0_344_winpep.exe and check "Never check for updates (not recommended)" to both installer.
-5. Download and Install [Maxthon Browser](https://www.maxthon.com/) (based on Chromium)
+5. Download and Install [Maxthon Browser](https://www.maxthon.com/) (based on Chromium, with Flash Player installed)
 6. Go to Habbo Hotel and Login
 7. Open Developer tools with CTRL+SHIFT+I.
-8. Go to Console tab and paste the code [situated here](https://github.com/Kiltt/habbo-flash/blob/main/flash-player-code.md)
+8. Go to Console tab and paste the code [situated here](https://github.com/Kiltt/habbo-flash/tree/main/Habbo%20Flash%20codes%20for%20every%20hotel) (select your language, depending on the hotel)
 9. Press Enter and Enjoy Habbo with Flash Player.

 ## Mac OS / Linux